 Do you love animals AND people?
 Well then the Humane Society of Harford County is looking for you!
-We employ talented and dedicated staff in all areas of the shelter, and we are looking to expand our team!
-We are an open-admission nonprofit animal shelter and take in approximately 4,000 animals a year, including dogs, cats, birds, rabbits, reptiles, farm animals, rodents, and even fish!
-We are proud to boast a 90%+ live release rate, a statistic upon which we always strive to improve.
+We employ talented and dedicated animal welfare professionals in all areas of the shelter, and we are looking to expand our team!
+We are an open-admission nonprofit animal shelter and take in approximately 3,500 animals a year, including dogs, cats, birds, rabbits, reptiles, farm animals, rodents, and even fish!
+We are proud to boast a 92% live release rate as of 2017, a statistic upon which we always strive to improve.

 All candidates must be 18+, pass a pre-employment drug screening, possess a valid driver’s license and reliable transportation, have an excellent work ethic, be able to work effectively under high stress, and handle an emotionally and physically demanding work environment.
 Must be computer literate, using Word, Excel, email, internet browsers, and be able to learn and use the PetPoint database program.

-Full time employees are offered excellent health/vision/dental benefits, a SIMPLE retirement plan with 3% match after two years of service, short/long term disability benefits, life and AD&D benefits, paid time off, and seven paid holidays.
-We also have an employee of the month program, quarterly staff appreciation events, and provide multiple continuing education and professional development opportunities throughout the year.
+Full time employees are offered excellent health/vision/dental benefits, a SIMPLE retirement plan with 3% match after two years of service, employer-paid short/long term disability benefits, employer-paid life and AD&D benefits, paid vacation and 40 hours of sick and safe leave, and seven paid holidays.
+Part time employees are offered 40 hours of sick and safe leave.
+All employees are eligible for our employee of the month program, quarterly staff appreciation events, and multiple continuing education and professional development opportunities throughout the year.
 On top of all that, we’re a bunch of fun and dynamic folks who love our jobs and get to help animals and people for a living!
 What’s better than that!?

 Animal care, rescue, and/or sheltering experience is not required for every position.
 Please read the postings below to learn more about what is required for each opportunity.